-Have you ever noticed tiny bubbles coating every surface of the aquarium after you refill it?
+Have you ever noticed tiny air bubbles coating every surface of the aquarium after you refill it?
 These microbubbles aren’t unusual either.
 They should go away within a few days, but you can wipe them away if they bother you.

 Pearling in Aquarium Plants

 Aquatic plants produce oxygen as they undergo photosynthesis.
 The oxygen may sit on the leaves in the form of small, jewel-like bubbles.
-This is called pearling and is a sign of a healthy aquarium.
+This is called pearling and it is a sign of a healthy aquarium.
 Fast-growing plants will do this more easily than slow developers.
 If you don’t notice pearling, your water may not have enough oxygen in it.
-If that’s the case, the oxygen created by the plants is absorbed by the water.
+If that’s the case, the oxygen created by the plants is being absorbed by the water.
 Pearling is most likely to happen when the water is saturated with oxygen.